Written byConnie Yang

 - Enter the following command in Terminal.
 Here, you should replace url with the DMG download URL.
 Then, press Return / Enter.curl -O url

 Note: To check the DMG download URL, right-click it in Finder and click Get Info > More Info > Where from.

 Solution 2: Restart your Mac

 Sometimes, the Mac OS detects the DMG file but fails to recognize its format.
-So, it feedbacks you the error message "No mountable file systems" when you clicking the DMG.
+So, it feedbacks you on the error message "No mountable file systems" when you click the DMG.

-You can try to reboot your Mac to check if it is just caused by the temporary bug of your operating system.
+You can try to reboot your Mac to check if it is just caused by a temporary bug in your operating system.

 Solution 3: Check the file system of the DMG

 The Disk Image is a type of virtual drive.
 It is also formatted with a file system before storing data.
 If the format of the downloaded DMG is not compatible with your Mac, it can't be mounted.